 That's it, our Wii U eShop top 10 so far.
 Special mentions for those that narrowly missed out go to Trine 2: Director's Cut and Giana Sisters: Twisted Dreams which were both very close.
 There are certainly an impressive range of games on the way to the platform this year and beyond, so brand new favourites could be just weeks away.

 Those are the choices of the Nintendo Life team of present.
 Let us know your thoughts or provide your own lists in the comments, while you can also vote in the poll below.

 What's your favourite Wii U eShop game so far?
 (319 votes)

-BIT.TRIP Presents: RUNNER 2: Future Legend of Rhythm Alien
+- BIT.TRIP Presents: RUNNER 2: Future Legend of Rhythm Alien12%